Citation, DOI & article data

 - absent or reversed diastolic flow

-- normal vascularity does not exclude intermittent torsion
+- normal vascularity does not rule out intermittent torsion

 - normal Doppler flow can also occasionally be found due to dual supply from both the ovarian and uterine arteries